iamshreeram/prebinder/README.md

 # prebinder
-A workflow engine to create runnable documentation<
+A workflow engine to create runnable documentation

 ## About
 `prebind` is a workflow engine and controller that is powered by Azure for creating runnable documentation.

-## Current architecture
+## Current setup
 ![Earlier architecuture](./static/before.png)

 ## Workflow engine
+1. As soon as the user code gets merged in `github`, a webhook to work flow engine is triggered
+2. WFlow kicks in the process of checking the difference in `markdown` files
+3. Based on delta, WFlow triggers the process to parse the `markdown` and create `jupyter notebook`
+4. Once the `notebook` is created, Controller checks with user / `wflow.yml` to spin a binder instance in `GCP` or `Azure`

 ![Next Gen Architecture](./static/after.png)